LinkedIn analytics is a bit more mysterious than Instagram or Facebook Insights – it’s a fact.

 To show you the differences between using the built-in solution and an external tool for analyzing LinkedIn performance, we’ve prepared a short infographic.

-As you can see, there are several features that differentiate Sotrender from LinkedIn’s built-in analytics.
+As you can see, several features differentiate Sotrender from LinkedIn’s built-in analytics.

 - A dashboard including all the key metrics.